Debugging your jobs¶

 also have a

 -j y option will have all output in the

 Job exit status¶

-All jobs should complete with an exit status of zero, even if the data from your job looks correct.
+All jobs should complete with an exit status of zero, even if the data from the job looks correct an bad exit code may indicate issues.
 This can be checked by enabling email options in your submission script, or by checking the job statistics.

 Job in Eqw state¶

 When a job dies due to errors, node crashes or similar issues, the job may be